 Gettysburg College owns many houses along North Washington Street and Carlisle Street.
 Most of these properties are part of our College House program.

 Gettysburg College owns six fraternity houses and an additional three houses are privately owned.
 Fraternity members are required to live in their house unless the house is full.
-Greek Housing is coordinated by both the Office of Residetial & First-Year Programs and the Office of Student Activies & Greek Life.
+Greek Housing is coordinated by both the Office of Residential & First-Year Programs and the Office of Student Activies & Greek Life.

 Living in a suite means that the students have access to a private bathroom.
 At Gettysburg, there are two different types of suite style living options.

 The motels offer students the opportunity to live in a double or single with a private bathroom.
 Most of these rooms are selected by single or doubles without connection to a larger group.

-The Quarry buildings offers groups of students the opportunity to live together in singles and doubles sharing a private common space and bathroom.
+The Quarry buildings offer groups of students the opportunity to live together in singles and doubles sharing a private common space and bathroom.
 The singles and doubles are, for the most part, selected by suite in groups of five to seven.
 Each building has one kitchen shared by the 40 to 60 students living in the building.
 A meal plan is required for students who live in these buildings.

 Apartments offer groups of students the opportunity to live together in singles and doubles sharing a private, common space, bathroom, and kitchen.
 The apartments are largely selected by groups.
 The College owns a few two person apartments but most are for groups of four to six students.